adil-fit-ba/Multi-AI-Collaborative-Workflow/README.md

 - produces a recommendation to MOD (accept A/B, run test, MOD cut).

 **After a MOD decision:**
-- COORD drafts a short **Task Summary** (max 10 bullets) for ORG: what to change, where, and acceptance checks.
+- COORD outputs **Candidate Tasks** for ORG.
-- ORG confirms/version‑tags it and issues the official TASK ORDER to DEV.
+- ORG converts them into the official TASK ORDER and dispatches to DEV.

 <details>
 <summary><strong>Rationale</strong></summary>